ProtoXCode/OnSite-Presence-Monitor/README.md

 # INnOUT
-Dashboard that displays workers who is currently clocked it.
+Dashboard that displays workers who are currently clocked it.